Abandoned & Little-Known Airfields:

 as having a single 2,000' paved runway.

-It depicted the field as having a single paved northwest/southeast runway, a parallel taxiway,
+A 1973 aerial view depicted Guadalupe County Airport as having a single paved northwest/southeast runway,

 Several light aircraft were also visible on the ramp.